ellipinnock/2014-02-03-TGAC/lessons/thw-python/vars-types/tutorial.md

 Out[11]: <type 'float'>
 ```

-You can even now assign a string to the variable voltage and python
+You can even now assign a string to the variable voltage and Python
 would be happy to comply.

 ```python